 North / north-westerly winds, when significant, can advantage horses with cover in the run, especially in the chute races (1050m & 1200m) because they are running right into it from the start.

 When strong westerly/south westerly winds are blowing, horses on the rail in the chute races (1050m & 1200m) are disadvantaged because they are giving those outside them cover & this becomes a headwind in the straight, so it can be harder to make ground.

 Are there any times of the year that are best for betting at Morphettville?

 I prefer outside of carnival time, which is the majority of the year, when it is mostly just the locals & you don’t have to try line up as many different form lines.

 What tips would you give for your average punter at Morphettville?

-Predicting bias is difficult & there often is none at Morphettville, so rather than worrying too much about map position, just trust in your horse quality, or whatever other advantage you have.
-And trust in Jamie Kah, because she almost always puts her horse in the right spot!
+Predicting bias is difficult and there often is none at Morphettville.
+Don’t worry too much about map position.
+Just trust in your horse’s quality, or whatever other advantage you have.